LFE89/nello_one_without_cloud/README.md

 Please note: nello sends every five minutes a message to the "n_online" topic, waiting to be acknowlegded with a message to the "BE_ACK" topic.
 If there will be no response from the backend, nello will start over with the connection process and does not listen for ring bell signals any longer.

-## Update 2 - Full backend solution (receive notifications and unlock door)
+## Update 2: Full backend solution

 #### Summary of the three possible solutions: